 The accounts are prepared on a going concern basis as, at the time of approving the financial statements, the Directors have a reasonable expectation that the Group and Company have adequate resources to continue in operational existence for the foreseeable future.
-The Group has a strong trading performance, generates strong operating cashflows and has banking facilities of $\mathfrak{L}40,000,000$ available until June 2023.
-The Group's forecasts show sufficient cash generation and headroom in banking facilities and covenants, in relation to anticipated future requirements to support the Directors' conclusion that the assumption of the going concern basis of accounting in preparing the financial statements is appropriate.
+The Group was cash generative for FY22 and is forecast to continue to be so.
+The Group has banking facilities of £60,000,000 available until October 2024.
+The Group's forecasts show sufficient cash generation and headroom in banking facilities and covenants by comparison to anticipated future requirements to support the Directors' conclusion that the assumption of the going concern basis of accounting in preparing the financial statements is appropriate.

-In the period since the pandemic arose and the UK entered lockdown at the end of March 2020, the Group has continued to trade profitably and cash generation at an operating cashflow level has remained strong and in line with expectation.
+The Group continues to trade profitably before non underlying charges and cash generation at an operating cashflow level has remained strong and in line with expectation.
 In order to satisfy the validity of the going concern assumption, a number of different trading scenarios have been modelled and reviewed.
 Some of these scenarios forecast a significantly more negative trading performance than is expected.
 In all of these scenarios the Group remained profitable and with significant headroom in its cash resources for the 12 months from the date of approval of the accounts.